What Is Catharsis Psychology?

 Getty/MoMo Productions

 Writing and acting can provide catharsis, but so can experiencing the results of those creative endeavors.
 When you read a well-written book, you may find that the author expresses a familiar feeling so clearly that it brings up feelings that you thought had long been buried.
+For example, as you read a novel, you may notice that a character is venting anger about their childhood in a way that helps you process similar emotions.
 The cathartic release can be the same with a well-acted movie.

 Volunteering